Theses and Dissertations Policy

 • If a student suspects that someone has infringed their copyright on the internet, they can contact the DMCA (Digital Millennium Copyright Act) agent at the website and request a take-down.
 For more information on takedowns and other copyright topics, see the TXST Copyright Office website or contact Stephanie Towery, Copyright Officer, if you have any questions: copyrightoffice@txstate.edu

-If you would like a personal, or departmental, print copy of a theses or dissertation there are many companies that offer bindery services.
-The Libraries do not recommend specific binderies, but offer the following suggestions for your convenience.
+• If you would like a personal or departmental print copy of an electronic theses or dissertation, there are many companies that offer this service.
+The University Libraries do not recommend specific binderies or services, but offer the following suggestions for your convenience.

-• Once the University Libraries submit dissertations to ProQuest, they will be available for purchase from Dissertation Express.
-Keep in mind that you can also access the digital version of theses and dissertations in the University Scholarship repository.
+• Once the University Libraries submit dissertations to ProQuest, they will be available for purchase from Dissertation Express